conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Quickstart/README.md

   caption="RAK5010 and JTAG Hardware Interface"
 />

-- Download the latest pre-compiled firmware  [here](https://downloads.rakwireless.com/en/Cellular/RAK5010/Firmware/RAK5010_V3.0.0.8.rar) and extract it in your PC.
+- Download the latest pre-compiled firmware from the [RAKwireless Downloads](https://downloads.rakwireless.com/Cellular/RAK5010/Firmware/) and extract it in your PC.
 - In the J-Flash software Menu Bar, Choose Target -> Connect

 <rk-img